 As the nature of work and workforces change, smart building technology can help you stay ahead of demands.
 In conjunction with environmental, lighting, acoustic, HVAC and other usage and behavioral data, our sensor technology can help property managers identify and repurpose underused areas, as well as alleviate crowded hot spots.
 Most importantly, this actionable data can help lower operational costs across your entire portfolio.

 4. Redefine Experiences for Occupants

 People are more productive when they’re comfortable.
-The Gensler Research Institute found that out of 2,000 American office workers, 88 percent believe the quality of their work environments directly impact job satisfaction—with 49 percent willing to work an extra hour per day if their working conditions are ideal.
+The Gensler Research Institute found that out of 2,000 American office workers, 88% believe the quality of their work environments directly impacts job satisfaction – with 49% willing to work an extra hour per day if their working conditions are ideal.

-Mobile technology, such as Sine, a Honeywell Company, acts as digital concierge that empowers employees and visitors with touchless access, the ability to manage visitor invites and hosting, book conference rooms and spaces, even send comfort requests to facility staff.
+Mobile technology, such as Honeywell Forge Visitor and Contractor Management, acts as a digital concierge that empowers employees and visitors with touchless access, the ability to manage visitor invites and hosting, book conference rooms and spaces, even send comfort requests to facility staff.
 We can even enable facility leaders to set location-based notifications so employees get alerted to site information or wellness verifications before they enter a site.

 Bonus: You can track occupancy metrics across all your sites to reveal opportunities for operational adjustments during peak and off hours.

 “Out of 2,000 American office workers, 88% believe the quality of their work environments directly impacts job satisfaction”